JCJX/AVANI-FULL/readme.txt

 3. Customizer option to display Custom header image only on front page removed.
    Now, header image will be displayed on front page only by default.
 4. Minor typographical improvements.

+= 1.1.3 =
+1. Most Chinese cultures
+2. Custom header window display diagram
+3. Attachment download panel
+4. Remove the original header content
+5. The content block is independent with the bottom reduced
+6. All kinds of small pendants
+7. Add theme Settings
+8. Add a header social icon